- Collection Overview

 In May 1999, the Princeton University Library was awarded a federal grant under the "Save America's Treasures" program, administered by the National Endowment for the Humanities (NEH), to deacidify, repair, and rehouse the F. Scott Fitzgerald Papers.
 Work was completed in August 2001.

-In 2021 and 2022, rehousing and metadata enhancement was completed to prepare materials for digitization, with assistance from Aubrey Roberts '25 in March 2022.
-The finding aid was revised by Amy C. Vo in March 2022.
+In 2021 and 2022, rehousing and metadata enhancement was completed to prepare materials for digitization, with assistance from August Roberts '25 in March 2022.
+The finding aid was revised by Amy C. Vo in March 2022 and October 2022.

 Access & Use